 In more outsourcing arrangements, those employed to manage a specific function are not considered employees of the company hiring the outsourced company but are either independent employees or are employed by the outsourced company.

 Selling services is significantly different than selling a tangible product.
-When a customer or prospect can see and feel a product, they tend to have significantly fewer questions as compared to the number of questions they have when considering purchasing something that is intangible.
+When a customer or prospect can see and feel a product, they tend to have significantly fewer questions as compared to the number of questions they have when considering purchasing something intangible.
 It means that your sales skills will need to be a consistently higher level of polish to be successful in selling outsourcing services.
 You should also fully expect that the sales cycle will be longer when selling services.

 Looking for a Job

 Your job search will take a bit more effort and time than compared to searching for a more traditional sales career.
 You will need to find a service-oriented company that sells outsourced services and that, while seemingly obvious, can pose quite a challenge.

 There are, however, several industries that you could explore to help focus your job search.
-Examples are payroll services, food services, janitorial, travel agencies, print shops, insurance and financial service companies, mail and logistic businesses, training and telesales companies.
+Examples are payroll services, food services, janitorial, travel agencies, print shops, insurance and financial service companies, mail and logistics businesses, training and telesales companies.

 In general, sales professionals who sell outsourcing services are highly compensated reps.
 Reps usually earn a higher than industry average base salary and usually have a very lucrative compensation plan that rewards them with high commissions for closed sales.